uldyssian-sh/vmware-vm-audit-dod-stig/CONTRIBUTING.md

 ---

-Thank you for contributing to the VMware DoD STIG Audit Tool! 🙏
+Thank you for contributing to the VMware DoD STIG Audit Tool! 🙏# Updated Sun Nov  9 12:49:29 CET 2025